tomnguy8n/MXB161Gr/Tom_prototype/modify_tracker.md

 ### ImprovedVer_addedResistance:
 * moved axis equals up so graph doesn't wiggle
 * removed immunity period (recovered agents stay in 'recovered' state) - changed to a step counter for recovered agents
 * added resistance for recovered agents based on an S curve - currently they have a max of 60% chance of reinfection, which decreases by 0.75 each time they get infected again.
-Their infection probability increases with time (immunity reduces).
+Their reinfection probability increases with time (immunity reduces).
 (Could look at disease tolerance/resillience models for better equation)